yishn/milk-lang/README.md

 ## Philosophy

 Milk tries to be as readable and beautiful as Python without sacrificing the typical JavaScript flavor.
 Thus keywords and operators from JavaScript hasn’t been changed.
 One can even use a JavaScript syntax highlighter on Milk source code.
+Check out the [examples](https://github.com/yishn/milk-lang/tree/master/examples) for getting a feeling of the language.

 ## Language Reference